-- The legacy of the project (i.e., the production of resources that may be further and widely distributed) and the inclusion of an online-based contingency plan.
+- The legacy of the project (i.e., the production of resources that may be further and widely distributed)

 - The effectiveness of the proposal for disseminating information about (bio)sciences to young people and the general public.
 The effectiveness will be considered in terms of the attractiveness of the event(s) to the target audience and the soundness of the underpinning science.

 - The level of relevance to the biosciences, with particular emphasis on molecular bioscience for upper secondary school age audiences and above.
 For primary school age audiences, the focus can be on biology or on all sciences (for further information, please see the extract from our Education strategy below).

 - The number of students/teachers/members of the public reached (N.B.
 This may include young people involved in developing an event or people to whom material is passed on, in addition to the number actually attending).

 - Consideration for widening participation: e.g. with regard to ‘difficult to reach’ groups.

 - The clarity of the intended output and any performance indicators (including evidence of impact) or methods of evaluation, such as feedback forms or questionnaires.

 - The likelihood of delivery within the proposed timetable and within the funding requested.